web3privacy/privacy-corner/README.md

 Another feature is the [Privacy Design Clinic](#privacy-design-clinic), where through our mentors we offer help to hackers and teams to be more privacy-preserving.

 ## Principles
+* autonomous - limited control of the main organisers
 * community-based - everyone can propose a campfire
 * no bullshit, marketing free